Hello Teacher Notes are a quick and easy way to make back-to-school a tiny bit less stressful.

-Another one of our fave back-to-school traditions involves a little bit of writing, some decorating, and a wee bit of walking.
+This is another one of our fave back-to-school traditions, and this one involves a little bit of writing, some decorating, and a wee bit of walking.

 Not much walking, really.
 Just to the mailbox or up to the school, depending on where you live.